Generic name: haloperidol (hal-oh-PER-i-dol)

 Do not stop taking haloperidol without checking first with your doctor.
 Your doctor may want you to gradually reduce the amount you are taking before stopping completely.
 This will allow your body time to adjust and help avoid a worsening of your medical condition.

-haloperidol may cause some people to become dizzy, drowsy, or less alert than they are normally, especially as the amount of medicine is increased.
+Haloperidol may cause some people to become dizzy, drowsy, or may cause trouble with thinking or controlling body movements, which may lead to falls, fractures or other injuries.
 Even if you take haloperidol at bedtime, you may feel drowsy or less alert on arising.
 Make sure you know how you react to haloperidol before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position.
 Getting up slowly may help.
 If this problem continues or gets worse, check with your doctor.